Wine Tours & Wineries of Hermanus, Cape Town, Western Cape, South Africa

-In terms of world wine production, South Africa currently ranks as 8th in volume production of wine and produces 3.1% of the worlds wine (7th & 3.9% in 2016).
+In terms of world wine production, in 2001 South Africa ranked as 8th in volume production of wine and produces 3.1% of the worlds wine (7th & 3.9% in 2016).
 Of the country’s total annual harvest of 956 million litres in 2003 (1,052 million litres in 2016) - 75% was devoted to the making of good wine, 5% to brandy, and 7% to grape concentrate and the balance to grape spirit.
 Exports of natural (i.e. non-fortified) bottled wines for 2003 reached 237.3 million litres, an increase of 10% on the previous year.
 Red wine exports grew by 13% to account for 45% of all natural wines exported.
 2016 exports were = 428 million litres - 48% of all production, going to - UK, Germany, Netherlands, Sweden and USA being the biggest markets.

 CLIMATE, SOILS & TERROIR –

 The Terroir of the Western Cape’s major wine-growing areas enjoy a Mediterranean climate, with good winter rainfall and warm dry summers.
 Situated within the Cape Floral Kingdom, (the smallest yet richest of the plant kingdoms), the soil has been completely undisturbed since the last ice age, making it the oldest viticultural soil in the world.